Sightseeing in St. Paul

 The most unusual place to stay is across the river, where the Covington Inn, built in 1946 as a towboat, is moored on Harriet Island.
 Four elegant rooms have fireplaces and superb views; the two-story Pilot House suite includes the pilot house as a sitting room and has a private deck.

-Dining: Many fine restaurants are within a block of the Ordway and Riverfront Centre, including Meritage, a sophisticated French brasserie; Pazzaluna, a lively Italian trattoria; Kincaid's, a steak and chop house with windows facing Rice Park; the St. Paul Grill, a clubby classic in The St. Paul Hotel; Sakura, a good place for sushi; and Great Waters Brewing Co., a casual brewpub.
+Dining: Many fine restaurants are within a block of the Ordway and Riverfront Centre, including Meritage, a sophisticated French brasserie; Pazzaluna, a lively Italian trattoria; Kincaid's, a steak and chop house with windows facing Rice Park; the St. Paul Grill, a clubby classic in The St. Paul Hotel; and Sakura, a good place for sushi.

 The iconic Mickey's Diner, on Seventh near the Children's Museum, serves a good breakfast and is on the National Register of Historic Places to boot.